• Nothing Found

 Where do I get the train from?

 To take the AirTrain from JFK Airport to Jamaica Station, you’ll simply need to follow the signs in any of the terminals towards the AirTrain station.
-After that, you can hop on the LIRR and ride 35 minutes to Penn Station or Grand Central Station.
+After that, you can hop on the LIRR and ride 20 minutes to Penn Station or Grand Central Station.

 Convenience

-Whilst taking the train is a great value-for-money option, having to change modes of transport and dealing with waiting times can make it a bit of a drag.
+Whilst taking the train is a great value-for-money option, having to change modes of transport and dealing with wait times can make it a bit of a drag.
 Plus, some train stations don’t have elevators or escalators, so if you have a lot of luggage, it’s not very convenient.

 Editor’s Note